List of lesbian fiction

-This is a List of lesbian-themed fiction.
+This is a list of lesbian-themed fiction.
 It includes books and plays.
 The lists of adult and of YA-appropriate works are split into separate headings.

+To keep this list a manageable length, the list is confined to those works and authors who have been notable enough to merit Wikipedia pages in their own right.

 Below the main list, the article also includes: